AleksLuban/backend_project1/README.md

 System for processing information

-##
+## Description of product

-This project can implement the reading of information from excel tables and save the received data in collections
+This project can implement the reading of information from excel tables and save the received data in collections.